Contingencyplana/storybook_archipelago/tier_3_minigame_node_structure.md

 > Tier 3 logic exists to **move the player gently onward** — not to trap, challenge, or confuse.

+Handlers must return strings; do not emit JSON.
+Markers are optional in Tier 3.

 ---

 ## 📘 README File